 15 Fun Things to Do in Southern Idaho

 Southern Idaho is a diverse area of the state with plenty of beautiful parks, scenic drives, and great cultural attractions.
-Boise, Idaho Falls, Pocatello, and Rexburg, some of the great cities of the area, offer numerous opportunities for entertainment and outdoor recreation.
+Boise, Idaho Falls, Pocatello, and Rexburg, the major cities in the region, offer numerous opportunities for entertainment and outdoor recreation.
 Next time you find yourself vacationing or traveling through Idaho, be sure to keep in mind my list of 15 fun Southern Idaho attractions!

 1. Take a scenic drive through Yellowstone National Park

 Although most of Yellowstone lies in Wyoming, small sections of the park reside in both Montana and Idaho.
-Yellowstone is one of the most gorgeous national parks in the country, consisting of beautiful hiking paths, abundant wildlife viewing opportunities, geysers and waterfalls, and beautiful natural landscapes.
+Yellowstone is one of the most gorgeous national parks in the country, consisting of beautiful hiking paths, abundant wildlife viewing opportunities, geysers (Old Faithful is the most predictable) and waterfalls, and beautiful natural landscapes.

 2. Drive the Mesa Falls Scenic Byway